PerimeterX/aws-lambda-edge-template/README.md

     * HumanEnforcer.zip
     * HumanActivities.zip
     * HumanFirstParty.zip
+6. Deploy the lambda to AWS Lambda@Edge using the AWS console, AWS CLI or Cloudformation using the instructions below.

 ## Deploy using AWS CloudFormation

 ### prerequisites:
+1. Complete the instructions in the `How to use` section and make sure you have the lambda zip files.
-1. AWS CLI installed and configured.
+2. AWS CLI installed and configured.
-2. AWS S3 bucket to store the lambda zip files.
+3. AWS S3 bucket to store the lambda zip files.

 ### Steps:
 1. Store the lambda zip files in the S3 bucket using the following command: